jhi/clang-thread-safety-analysis-for-c/README.md

 and study the example programs.

-The first branch of the `#ifndef TSA_PASS` shows the wrong way (which may be> "doing nothing"), while the second branch shows the right way.
+The first branch of the `#ifndef TSA_PASS` shows the wrong way (which may be: "doing nothing"), while the second branch shows the right way.

 ## TSA is not TSAN